|Jim Armstrong MS, RS

 Talk to your local building department plumbing inspector for exact sizing requirements.
 Different municipalities may have ordinances that require certain size grease traps or grease interceptors with requirements more strict than the Ohio Building Code.

-No, traditional plan review is not required for mobile food licenses.
-However, the Mobile application process is detailed enough that it collects similar information.
-It is a good idea to speak with a food sanitarian before buying a new mobile food business to make sure it meets all standards.
-Download both documents (Pre-License Mobile and the Mobile License application) from the “Applications, Forms and Resources link” on right hand side margin.
 The Pre-Licensing document is the first document you should complete and send in for review.
 There is no cost to this form and it will save you much time and money if you follow this process.